vrtmrz/obsidian-livesync/updates_old.md

   - Improved:
     - Now progress is reported while the cleaning up and fetch process.
     - Cancelled replication is now detected.
+- 0.19.15
+  - Fixed:
+    - Now storing files after cleaning up is correct works.
+  - Improved:
+    - Cleaning the local database up got incredibly fastened.
+      Now we can clean instead of fetching again when synchronising with the remote which has been cleaned up.
+- 0.19.16
+  - Many upgrades on this release.
+I have tried not to let that happen, if something got corrupted, please feel free to notify me.
+  - New feature:
+    - (Beta) ignore files handling
+      We can use `.gitignore`, `.dockerignore`, and anything you like to filter the synchronising files.
+  - Fixed:
+    - Buttons on lock-detected-dialogue now can be shown in narrow-width devices.
+  - Improved:
+    - Some constant has been flattened to be evaluated.
+    - The usage of the deprecated API of obsidian has been reduced.
+    - Now the indexedDB adapter will be enabled while the importing configuration.
+  - Misc:
+  - Compiler, framework, and dependencies have been upgraded.
+  - Due to standing for these impacts (especially in esbuild and svelte,) terser has been introduced.
+    Feel free to notify your opinion to me!
+I do not like to obfuscate the code too.
+- 0.19.17
+  - Fixed:
+    - Now nested ignore files could be parsed correctly.
+    - The unexpected deletion of hidden files in some cases has been corrected.
+    - Hidden file change is no longer reflected on the device which has made the change itself.
+  - Behaviour changed:
+    - From this version, the file which has `:` in its name should be ignored even if on Linux devices.
 ### 0.18.0

 #### Now, paths of files in the database can now be obfuscated.
 (Experimental Feature)